-Cambridge Structural Database (CSD), from the Cambridge Crystallographic Data Centre (CCDC) is the world's largest repository, for small-molecule organic and metal-organic crystal structures, with more than 900,000 curated entries from x-ray and neutron diffraction analyses.
-Along with data about the crystal structure, each entry includes chemical/physical property data and associated journal article reference.
+Cambridge Structural Database (CSD), from the Cambridge Crystallographic Data Centre (CCDC) is the world's largest repository, for small-molecule organic and metal-organic crystal structures, with more than 1 million curated entries from x-ray and neutron diffraction analyses.
+Along with data about the crystal structure, each entry includes chemical/physical property data and associated journal article references.

 UC San Diego faculty, staff and students can access CSD two ways: